Effective dynamical systems beyond dimension zero and factors of SFTs: Preliminaries

 \begin{remark} Let $(U_i)_{i \in \NN}$ be an uniform sequence of effectively open sets and write $U_i = \bigcup_{w \in L_i}[w]$.
 As the union of a uniform sequence (in particular a finite sequence) of recursively enumerable languages is recursively enumerable, it follows that the union $\bigcup_{i\in \NN} U_i$ is also effectively open.
 An analogous argument shows that the intersection of any uniform sequence (in particular, a finite sequence) of effectively closed sets is effectively closed. \end{remark}

 \begin{remark} Given a finite list of words $w_1,\dots,w_n \in A^*$, it is easy to write an algorithm which decides if $\bigcup_{i =1}^n [w_i] = A^{\NN}$.
-In particular, as $A^{\NN}$ is compact it follows that if $U$ is an effectively open set, we can algorithmically recognize if $U = X$ by enumerating the words in its associated recursively enumerable language and repeatedly checking whether their associated cylinder sets cover $A^{\NN}$.
-Analogously, we can algorithmically recognize if an effectively closed set is empty. \end{remark}
+In particular, as $A^{\NN}$ is compact it follows that if $U = \bigcup_{w \in L}[w]$ is an effectively open set, we may semi-decide from $L$ whether $U = A^{\NN}$ by repeatedly checking whether finite unions of its associated cylinder sets cover $A^{\NN}$.
+Moreover, taking complements, we deduce that we can semi-decide if an effectively closed set is empty. \end{remark}

 \begin{definition} Let $A,B$ be alphabets, we say that a function $f\colon X\subset A^{\NN} \to B^{\NN}$ is \define{computable} if uniformly for every $w\in B^*$ there exists an effectively open set $U_w\subset A^{\NN}$ such that $f^{-1}([w]) = U_w \cap X$. \end{definition}